What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 Tubeless tyres are slightly heavier than tube-type tyres because of their reinforced inner liner.
 However, they offer better safety, reduced puncture risk, and improved heat dissipation.

-9. Why Racing tyres are made heavier
+9. Why racing tyres are made heavier

-Racing tyres must handle:
+Racing tyres must handle the following:

 • Extreme speeds